 Mark: “Oh heck no!
 She is awful with her toys.
 She runs away with them and freezes and holds on tightly if we try to take a toy away.
 We can’t take anything away from her!”.

-You say potato, I say…… Trainers and behaviorists use the term resource guarding to describe either defensive or offensive behaviors and postures that a dog may use to maintain possession or control of a particular toy, place, or food item.
+You say tomato, I say…… Trainers and behaviorists use the term resource guarding to describe either defensive or offensive behaviors and postures that a dog may use to maintain possession or control of a particular toy, place, or food item.
 It is generally considered to be an umbrella term that encompasses the entire spectrum of possessive behaviors – everything from avoidance to becoming still to full-blown aggressive displays.
 Some trainers make a distinction between food and non-food resource guarding behaviors and use the term food-related aggression or food-bowl aggression as a sub-classification.
 Pet owners, on the other hand, may or may not have any of these terms in their vocabulary.
 Rather, as in the case of Sassy and her owners, they may recognize their dog’s behavior to be unacceptable, but do not have a specific term to describe it.

 The words that we use to describe behavior, especially for those of us who work with pet owners, are important because these terms influence owners’ perceptions and reactions to both the behavior and the dog.
 For example, the issue of whether to label the behavior discussed above as resource guarding versus possessive aggression is one that comes up frequently and seems to have no clear consensus among trainers.
 Recently, to explore this issue in more depth, a group of scientists did what scientists do – they studied it.